Tofazzal Hossain Manik Miah: Career

 Hossain played a notable role during the Six point movement of 1966.
 The movement—spearheaded by Awami League leadership after realizing that the East and West Pakistan were moving along divergent economic paths—tried to establish regional economic autonomy of East Pakistan.
 The announcement of the six-point movement was supposed to be made by Shah Azizur Rahman as per the decision of Mujib himself.
 However, Miah felt that it should be Mujib rather than Shah Azizur Rahman who should make the announcement.
 Mujib's declaration of the program in 1966 elevated his position as the undisputed supreme leader in what would become the movement for independence in 1971.
 He supported the six point movement, which bought him the pique of the government.
 Hossain was detained on 16 June 1966 and released on 27 March 1967.

 Following the 1969 East Pakistan mass uprising, the ban on Ittefaq was lifted and it started operations again.
 The Daily Star described 1954 to 1971 as the "golden era" of The Daily Ittefaq under Hossain and uncompilable to any newspaper in Bangladesh.
 During the Bangladesh Liberation War, the office of Ittfaq was burned down by Pakistan Army on 25 March 1971 at the start of Operation Searchlight.

+Personal life

+He was married to the daughter of Khandaker Abul Hasan Faridpuri of Bamna.
+Hossain's maternal great grandfather-in-law, Khondkar Munshi Samiruddin, was the naib (deputy) of Taluqdar Hosenuddin Chowdhury, the second Zamindar of Bamna.
+Hossain's brothers-in-law are lawyer Khandaker Mahbub Hossain and journalist Khandaker Shahadat Hossain.